-These guidelines give advice about spotting the signs of eating disorders and when to refer children and young people (CYP) to your local community eating disorders service (CEDS) for specialist support.
+These guidelines give advice about spotting the signs of eating disorders and when to refer children and young people (CYP) to your local specialist community eating disorders service (CEDS) for specialist support.
+Eating disorders can be fatal and they cause serious harm physically and emotionally.
+But even though they are serious illnesses, eating disorders are treatable.
+Visit www.beateatingdisorders.org.uk for more information.

 Eating disorders can affect anyone.
-The stereotype that someone with an eating disorder is a young, white, underweight female, is dangerous as can result in other people being missed, e.g. males or those who are a healthy weight or overweight.
+The stereotype that someone with an eating disorder is a young, white, underweight female, is incorrect and dangerous as can result in other people being missed, e.g., males or those who are a healthy weight or overweight and those from Black, Asian, and other ethnic minorities.
 Getting treatment earlier can make a positive difference in someone's recovery, therefore it is vital to keep an open mind when thinking about who may be affected and act quickly if you suspect an eating disorder.